Kynureninase

-Kynureninase or L-Kynurenine hydrolase (KYNU) is a PLP dependent enzyme that catalyses the cleavage of kynurenine (Kyn) into anthranilic acid (Ant).
+Kynureninase or L-Kynurenine hydrolase (KYNU) is a pyridoxal-phosphate dependent enzyme that catalyses the cleavage of kynurenine into anthranilic acid.
 It can also act on 3-hydroxykynurenine (to produce 3-hydroxyanthranilate) and some other (3-arylcarbonyl)-alanines.
 Humans express one kynureninase enzyme that is encoded by the KYNU gene located on chromosome 2.

-KYNU is part of the pathway for the catabolism of Trp and the biosynthesis of NAD cofactors from tryptophan (Trp).
+KYNU is part of the pathway for the catabolism of tryptophan and the biosynthesis of nicotinamide adenine dinucleotide (NAD) cofactors from tryptophan (Trp).